naweex/naweex/README.md

 ## Hi there 🙋‍♂️❤

-## I'm using NODEJS,EXPRESS to make websites dance. 🕺🏽
+## I'm using NODEJS to make websites dance. 🕺🏽
 ## I have some practical experience in cyber security.🐱‍👤